trisulnsm/trisul-scripts/lua/frontend_scripts/inputfilter/lanl-cyber/README.md

 ## Running this script

-This is an "input-filter":https://www.trisul.org/docs/lua/inputfilter.html script type that processes the text file flows.txt.
+This is an [input-filter](https://www.trisul.org/docs/lua/inputfilter.html) script type that processes the text file flows.txt.

-> We create a new context called `lanl1` and process the file in that context.
+> *Example* We will create a new context called `lanl1` and process the file in that context.
+A context is a separate database [more](https://www.trisul.org/docs/ug/domain/index.html#contexts)

-Instructions
+### Instructions

 ````
 # download the two *.lua files in this directory